 Special events and programs scheduled to start before 11:00 am will be delayed and may be cancelled.
 Please check with your program planner to determine status.

 Academic Honors Policy

 Georgetown University Law Center does not rank its students.
 Diplomas with honors and Dean's List honors were first awarded in the Spring of 1978.
-Minimum credit-hour requirements must be met in order to earn Dean's List honors and graduation honors, and these requirements are specified in the Georgetown Law Center Bulletin.
+Minimum credit-hour requirements must be met in order to earn Dean's List honors and graduation honors, and these requirements are specified in the Georgetown Law Student Handbook.

 For Juris Doctor students